 How can a person get malaria?

-It can also be passed on from mother to child in (called congenital malaria) child birth.
+It can also be passed on from mother to child in (called congenital malaria) childbirth.
 This can be very fatal.
-It is important that all expecting mothers try to keep away from being infected.
+All expecting mothers must try to keep away from being infected.

 Malaria risk areas